miniBill/witch-awakening/DLCs/Core/Quests.md

 + Their movements in straight lines are a blur.
 + Luckily for you, their violence is primarily concentrated on each other -- A war of succession seems to be going on.
 + 8+ werewolves, 2 alphas, dozens of direwolves.

+### Sidebar
-+ If you survive a werewolf bite, you become a werewolf yourself.
+If you survive a werewolf bite, you become a werewolf yourself.
 Werewolves do not have conscious thought in werewolf form, and are forced to transform on full moons.

+### Sidebar
-+ It takes decades to gain self-mastery sufficient to force a conscious change, starting out at a few minutes at a time before changing back or losing control.
+It takes decades to gain self-mastery sufficient to force a conscious change, starting out at a few minutes at a time before changing back or losing control.

-DEATH RACER
+## Quest: Death Racer
-Heroic
+- Slot: Heroic

-Threat 7
+- Threat: 7
-Conflict 5
+- Conflict: 5
-Reward 8
+- Reward: 8

 Requires *Street Racer*.
 You're in the big leagues now.
 Once every 5 years the Death Race is hosted in a random location anywhere off Earth and there are no limits placed on magic usage, barring only soulstealing or curses that lasts beyond the duration of the race.
 The caveat is that all participants are hooked up into limiters that regulate mana capacity and mana flow.
 Instead, you have a series of pellets honed to allow the usage of one magic effect of a given rank.
 You have 1 Ruby pellet (r5), 3 Sapphire pellets (r4), 9 Emerald pellets (r3), and 20 Citrine pellets (r2), r1 magic is unlimited.
 Any augmentations to your vehicle is separate & functions normally.

 Notes:
 + Tactics vary from witches that put everything they've got into speed, while some focus on making sure nothing else is alive to cross the finish line before them.
 + Races are designed to require an average time of 2+ hours before the 1st place gets claimed.

+### Sidebar
-+ If you are not a racer, racers can have "support crew” they can call in for service or support up to 3 times per day for up to an hour per stay, having only 1 of each pellet per visit.
+If you are not a racer, racers can have "support crew” they can call in for service or support up to 3 times per day for up to an hour per stay, having only 1 of each pellet per visit.

+### Sidebar
-+ The racer can lend support crew their own pellets for use, if needed.
+The racer can lend support crew their own pellets for use, if needed.
 Support crew can bring items with them, even leaving relics behind.
 Also, food and water.

-BROKEN POINT
+## Quest: Broken Point
-Heroic
+- Slot: Heroic

-Threat 7
+- Threat: 7
-Conflict 4
+- Conflict: 4
-Reward 7
+- Reward: 7

 A clan of intelligent giant albino elks are calling in favors to seek help, a wild rift has ripped open in their territory and alien creatures roam through to hunt the elk down and drag them back through the rift.
 While fairly strong with some innate magic of their own, they prove no match for the creatures.
 They need to put an end to it.
 Next time the rift opens, fight the creatures back and enter to find an exotic plane consisting entirely of biomatter with fleshy earth, boney spires arching through the sky, teeming with fleshy equivalents to plantlife forming jungles, as far as you know this plane is unknown to witchdom and unexplored.